-Attribute Name Explanation

-handler Defines the type of listener being configured.
-The value must be RDP to configure an RDP protocol handler.

-dump • true-Displays all RADIUS messages on the console (stderr)

-• false-Does not display messages

-Default: true

-Attribute Name Explanation servicePassword RDP requires passwords to obtain service, group, and next hop profiles.
-The SSG sets the groupPassword password in the request.
-Therefore, the values you configure here must match the values nextHopPassword configured on the SSG, or, in the case of the groupPassword, in SESM configuration.
-If the configured password does not match the password in a profile, RDP returns an access-reject message. • servicePassword-Requests containing this password value are requests for a single service profile.
+Attribute Name Explanation handler Defines the type of listener being configured.
+The value must be RDP to configure an RDP protocol handler. dump true-Displays all RADIUS messages on the console (stderr) • false-Does not display messages Default: true The following attribute is in the DESSAuthenticationHandler class. authAttributes This attribute specifies the RADIUS attributes to use in subscriber authentication, in addition to the USER_NAME attribute.
+USER_NAME is always required and should not appear in the list.
+Any other standard RADIUS attribute can be used for authentication.
+Typical values are USER_PASSWORD CALLED_STATION_ID (APN) CALLING_STATION_ID (MSISDN) NAS_IDENTIFIER See the "Multikey Authentication" section on page 10-28 for more information.
+The following attribute DESSNextHopProfileH s are in the DESSServiceProfileHandler, DESSGroupProfileHandler, and Iandler.classes. servicePassword groupPassword nextHopPassword RDP requires passwords to obtain service, group, and next hop profiles.
+The SSG sets the password in the request.
+The values you configure here must match the values configured on the SSG, or, in the case of the groupPassword, in SESM configuration.
+If the configured password does not match the password in a profile, RDP returns an access-reject message. servicePassword-Requests containing this password value are requests for a single service profile.
 RDP uses the SPE API to obtain a list of authorized services for a subscriber.
 This servicePassword must match the password configured on the SSG with the following command: ssg service-password servicePassword • groupPassword-Requests containing this password value are requests for a service group profile.
 RDP forwards requests to a RADIUS server to obtain a list of authorized services for the group of which the subscriber is a member.
 Group requests are relevant only when RDP is configured in proxy mode.
-The groupPassword value must match the password configured on the SESM portal in the serviceGroupPassword attribute in the AAA MBean. • nextHopPassword-Requests containing this password value are requests for a next hop table profile.
+The groupPassword value must match the password configured on the SESM portal in the serviceGroupPassword attribute in the AAA MBean. nextHopPassword-Requests containing this password value are requests for a next hop table profile.
 RDP passes authentication requests to the AAAMBean when the RDP is configured in proxy mode, or through SPE to the directory when the RDP is not in proxy mode.
-On the SSG side, set this password using the following command: ssg next-hop download nextHopTableName password Note The following attributes are in RDP MBean, RADIUSListener=RDP,component=Threadpool minThreads Sets the minimum number of threads that this listener will maintain during periods of low load.
-This listener will always have system resources allocated for this number of threads.
-Default: 5 maxThreads Sets the maximum number of threads that this listener can allocate resources for, even during peak loads.
-This listener can have up to this number of threads.
-Default: 255 Note The following attributes are in RDP MBean, RADIUSListener=RDP,component=RADIUSServerSocket secret The shared secret that must be used in RADIUS protocol messages sent to the bundled SESM RADIUS server.
-This attribute sets a global shared secret for all clients.
-To specify different shared secrets for each client, use the allowedClients attribute. localPort The port the RADIUS server listens on.
-It uses the same port for RADIUS Accounting-Requests and Access-Requests.
-The installed configuration file defines this attribute as a Java system property, which is assigned a value at run time:
+On the SSG side, set this password using the following command: ssg next-hop download nextHopTableName password attributes are in RDP MBean, RADIUSListener=RDP,component=Threadpool minThreads Sets the minimum number of threads that this listener maintains during periods of low load.
+This listener always has system resources allocated for this number of threads.
+Default: 5